 |Proactive management of risks||Seeking the wider picture||Innovating solutions||Coping with risk||Proactive action|

 In her academic research and popular books Harvard professor Amy Edmonson has highlighted the importance of ‘psychological safety’ in achieving the ‘open’ culture that has long been spoken about in safety.
 That is, a culture where people are willing to speak up, ask questions, suggest ideas and in general take personal risks without fear of retribution.
-This focus on psychological safety has been supported by the research, with positive links being found with reporting errors (Edmonson, A. C. 1996), performance (Baer, M., & Frese, M., 2003), learning (Bunderson, J. S., & Boumgarden, P., 2010) and sharing (Arumugam, V. et al., 2013).
+This focus to create psychological safety has been supported by the research, with positive links being found with reporting errors (Edmonson, A. C. 1996), performance (Baer, M., & Frese, M., 2003), learning (Bunderson, J. S., & Boumgarden, P., 2010) and sharing (Arumugam, V. et al., 2013).
 In other words, psychological safety is key in achieving the ‘learning’, ‘reporting’ and ‘informed’ dimensions of safety culture that James Reason (1990) identified many years ago.
-Our model picks up on 3 of the key competencies leaders need to deliver psychological safety – ‘generating an open culture’, ‘reacting constructively’ and ‘inspiring trust’.
+Our model picks up on 3 of the key competencies leaders need to deliver psychological safety – ‘generating an open culture’, ‘reacting constructively’ and ‘inspiring trust’

 Proactive management of risks

 The final grouping of competencies is around the proactive management of risks.
 It’s all well and good having a collaborative culture where people feel open to have their say, report issues and make recommendations.
 However, if nothing is done about those issues then the workforce will rightly question whether leaders were sincere or just paying lip service.
 A meta-analysis conducted by Nahrgang and colleagues (2011) identified that hazards, risks and complexity were the biggest job demands placed on employees and led to burnout and safety issues.
-These demands had a negative relationship with employee engagement, counter-acting the benefits of a supportive environment provided by supportive leadership.
-In other words, leaders need to act on these demands and provide the resources and support necessary to manage them otherwise the collaborative and safe environment will not be effective.
+These demands had a negative relationship with employee engagement, counter-acting the benefits of a supportive environment provided by supportive safety leadership.
+In other words, the best safety leaders need to act on these demands and provide the resources and support necessary to manage them otherwise the collaborative and safe environment will not be effective.
 The review of safety leadership conducted by Lekka & Healy (2012) found that some of the recurrent themes across major incidents (e.g. Bhopal, BP Texas City etc) included ‘learning from previous incidents’, ‘commitment to safety’, ‘complacency’, a ‘lack of oversight’ and ‘hazard awareness and management’.
 All of these themes appear to link to leaders not showing the necessary attention, support and commitment to follow through on providing the necessary resources to manage risks.
 Our model identifies four competencies that support the proactive management of risks – ‘Seeking the wider picture’, ‘Innovating solutions’, ‘Coping with risk’ and ‘Proactive action’.

-Personality and safety
+Personality and safety practices

 The Mosaic Personality Tasks assessment is an objective measure of the big-5 personality traits (Conscientiousness; Extraversion; Agreeableness; Openness to Experience; Emotional Steadiness).
 For each of these traits the assessment identifies four facets that map on and contribute to each trait.
 For instance, Conscientiousness is made up of the four facets Fixed Principles, Bound by Duty, Relentless Focus and Constrained by Caution.
 A large scale meta-analysis of personality and workplace safety found that Agreeableness and Conscientiousness had the biggest significant impact on safety behaviours and subsequently accidents (Beus et al., 2015).
-It is likely that these relationships were due to conscientious employees being more likely to follow rules and be focussed, cautious and methodical about their work whereas agreeable employees are more likely to carry out pro-social behaviours such as reporting near-misses and removing hazards that might impact others.
+It is likely that these relationships were due to conscientious employees being more likely to follow safety protocols and rules and be focussed, cautious and methodical about their work whereas agreeable employees are more likely to carry out pro-social behaviours such as reporting near-misses and removing hazards that might impact others.

 As our competencies are ‘Leadership’ competencies it does not necessarily follow that the focus should be on conscientiousness and agreeableness.
-The safety behaviours examined in the Beus and colleagues (2015) research were primarily focussed on the behaviours of front-line workers not leaders and it is likely that emotional steadiness, openness to experience and extraversion will all play their part in safety leadership competencies.
+The safety behaviours examined in the Beus and colleagues (2015) research were primarily focussed on the behaviours of front-line workers not safety leaders and it is likely that emotional steadiness, openness to experience and extraversion will all play their part in safety leadership competencies.
 For instance, Judge, Bono, Ilies & Gerhardt (2002) conducted a meta-analysis and found that Extraversion (closely followed by Conscientiousness and Openness to experience) was most strongly related with leadership performance.

 Is the link between some aspects of personality and job performance curvilinear?